javier-rueda/Cell-Resonances/data_analysis/mass_transfer_function/readme.md

 ```

-The data is then fitted to a theoretical model represented by the SHO with Hydrodynamic Factor function:
+The data is then fitted to a theoretical model represented by the SHO with Hydrodynamic Factor function (eq.
+2.4):

 $$
 F_{\lambda} = \sqrt{\sum_{n=1}^{N}  \frac{A^2_n  (\frac{\omega}{\omega_n})^{\lambda}}{(\omega^2/\omega_n^2)^{(1 + \lambda)}  + Q_n^2  (1-(\omega^2/\omega_n^2))^2} + \frac{P}{\omega} + W}